zrebec/ZTMWebDeveloper/README.md

 The good history lesson is on <https://www.vox.com/a/internet-maps>

-In the past every internet page (every computer) has own IP address and you must known the IP address.
+In the past every internet page (every computer) had only it's IP address and you had to know known the respective IP address.
 Sir **Tim Berners-Lee** arrives with World Wide Web (www) which means that whole page works under www roof.
-He created the first web page also (server and www page)
+He created the first web page as well (server and www page).

 >The first website was in 1991 and the copy of that is on <info.cern.ch/hypertext/WWW/TheProject.html>